 There must be at least 5 but no more than 11 trustees elected by the voting members for terms of up to three years, including the Chair and Treasurer.
 In addition, the trustees may co-opt up to 4 additional members.
 There is no restriction on who may be elected as a trustee.
-The board of trustees met five times in 2022, one face-to-face meeting and four online meetings.
+The board of trustees met four times in 2023, two face-to-face meetings and two online meetings.

-Julian Flitter of Goodman Jones LLP was reappointed in 2022 as the independent examiner for Eaguals.
+Julian Flitter of Goodman Jones LLP was reappointed in 2023 as the independent examiner for Eaguals.